samuelhackwill/clubTonline/readme.md

 ## DATA BUBBLES

 data bubbles are rendered inside bubbles which need to subscribe to data from the server (mongodb).

-- getScenario bubble (rendered inside a blocking bubble, loads the appropriate scenario after the intro.
-The label changes when the data is loaded)

-      {
-        type: "---BB---",
-        name: "getScenario",
-        label: "chargement..."
-      }
+They do not exist in the feed.

+- getScenario bubble (which is rendered inside the getScenario blocking bubble)

 - spy bubble (rendered inside the form component, it's used to display what the last person on the website answered to the same question)

-      {
-        type: "---BB---",
-        name: "getScenario",
-        label: "chargement..."
-      }

 ## What needs refactoring